 How about making compromises to get your film financed and get it made?

-For this matter, my background as producer was important.
-I knew the minimum shooting schedule I needed to make this film, and everything it took to achieve my goal with “Django.”
-In other words, I knew what I was up to and I don’t think I made any compromises.
-I had written my own screenplay, I had a shooting schedule of forty-five days and finished two days earlier.
+For this matter, my background as a producer was important.
+I knew the minimum shooting schedule I needed to make this film and everything it took to achieve my goal with “Django.”
+In other words, I knew what I was up to, and I don’t think I made any compromises.
+I had written my own screenplay; I had a shooting schedule of forty-five days, and finished two days earlier.
 I wanted Reda Kateb and Cécile de France in the leading roles, and I was able to cast them.
-I knew exactly what I wanted; the editing went fine and I had a great producer who backed me all the way.
+I knew exactly what I wanted; the editing went fine, and I had a great producer who backed me all the way.
 So no, I don’t feel I had to make many compromises.
 Maybe if you’ll ask me this question again by the time I have directed ten more films—when I’ll be a more experienced director—who knows, you might get an entirely different answer by then.

 Your upcoming film will be “Gauguin,” if I’m correct?

 Yes, I co-wrote the screenplay and produced the film.
 We finished shooting the other day.
 I can tell you the film looks splendid.

 Is it a coincidence that your subject is Paul Gauguin, an artist like Django Reinhardt?